 “When we first arrived at the shelter, I looked around and was stunned.
 I don’t know what I was expecting— maybe a gymnasium with cots all around and me staying awake all night to protect the kids.
 What I found was a home where everybody did everything they could to make us feel safe and comfortable.”

 Cheryl, who found comfort in the safety of our shelter.

 “I never truly understood domestic violence until it became evident that I was in the midst of it and dealing with an emotionally unstable and unpredictable spouse.
 Although mostly a psychological manipulation, she would often provoke, and at some points, physically harm me.”

 Anthony, who came to us overwhelmed by his situation.

-“Being with my boyfriend made me feel like I had no voice.
-Now that I found Hope’s Door, I am starting to see that I am not his property and that I can stand up for myself.
+“Being with my girlfriend made me feel like I had no voice.
+Now that I found Hope’s Door, I am starting to see that I am not her property, that she cannot control who I talk to or spend time with, and that I can stand up for myself.
 I am ready to take the next step forward.”

 Fiona, who came to us with no confidence.